[Investigation] Is Luxembourg the weak link in EU and Nato security?

 The alleged Luxembourg vetting problem comes amid an unprecedented Western crackdown on Russian espionage in Europe.

-The SRE wrote to Latvia in 2022 — just four months after Nato states began expelling hundreds of Russian diplomats on grounds they were spies working under cover.
+The SRE wrote to Latvia in June 2022 at the same time as Nato states began expelling hundreds of Russian diplomats on grounds they were spies working under cover.

 Luxembourg's neighbour, Belgium, expelled 40 Russians — almost half of all the Russian diplomats in the country — in the largest counter-espionage clear-out in its history.

-Brussels used to be the "spy capital" of Europe, according to former VSSE chief Alan Winants.
+Brussels used to be the "spy capital" of Europe 10 years ago, according to former VSSE chief Alain Winants.

-The Russian acting-ambassador to the EU, Kirill Logvinov, is still in place, even through the VSSE warned the EU foreign service last year that he works for Russia's foreign-intelligence service, the SVR.
+The Russian acting-ambassador to the EU, Kirill Logvinov, is still in place, even though the VSSE warned the EU foreign service last year that he works for Russia's foreign-intelligence service, the SVR.

-"Belgium has taken this action in an effort to reduce the risk of Russian spying on and from its territory.
+"Belgium has taken this action [the 40 expulsions] in an effort to reduce the risk of Russian spying on and from its territory.
 However, the VSSE is aware this does not stop such activities," the VSSE told EUobserver.

-"The VSSE will continue to monitor the situation and advise its political authorities on the course of action to take," the Club-de-Berne presidency holder and EU and Nato security provider said.
+"The VSSE will continue to monitor the situation and advise its political authorities on the course of action to take," the Club-de-Berne presidency holder and EU-and-Nato security provider said.

 Brussels will, this week, become a "spy capital" in a different way when Nato's Civilian Intelligence Committee and Military Intelligence Committee meet at Nato HQ.

-But if that type of event makes Brussels a target for hostile foreign powers, then nearby Luxembourg is also at risk.
+But if that type of event made Brussels a target for hostile foreign powers, then nearby Luxembourg was also at risk.

-Luxembourg is a short drive from the Belgium, France, Germany, and the Netherlands, all of which are in Europe's free-movement 'Schengen Zone', which means no border controls.
+Luxembourg is a short drive from Belgium, France, Germany, and the Netherlands, all of which are in Europe's free-movement 'Schengen Zone', which means no border controls.

-"A Russian operative based in Luxembourg could easily drive across the border to meet his contact or handler and be back before anyone knows he's gone," a third Western intelligence source said.
+"A Russian operative based in Luxembourg could easily drive across the border to meet his informant or handler and be back before anyone knows he's gone," a third Western intelligence source said.

-But Luxembourg expelled just one Russian diplomat in 2022 — Dmitry Alexandrovich Solomasov, a 35-year old "cipher clerk" at the Russian embassy, who was suspected of being an officer in Russia's SVR foreign intelligence agency, according to EUobserver's sources.
+But Luxembourg expelled just one Russian diplomat in 2022 — Dmitry Alexandrovich Solomasov, a 35-year old "cipher clerk" at the Russian embassy, who was suspected of being an SVR officer, according to EUobserver's sources.

-That still left eight Russian diplomats in place, Luxembourg's foreign ministry said, as well as 11 other Russian officials and spouses named in Luxembourg's book of "corps diplomatique" in October 2023.
+That still left eight Russian diplomats in place, Luxembourg's foreign ministry said, as well as 11 other Russian officials and spouses named in Luxembourg's "corps diplomatique" ledger in October 2023.

 Luxembourg declined to confirm or deny if Solomasov was the Russian it expelled.